Social Psychology (Community)

 "Social Psychology" is the fourth episode of the first season of the American comedy television series Community.
 It aired in the United States on NBC on October 8, 2009.
-The episode shows Jeff bonding with Shirley over Britta's new romantic interest, Vaughn, as Annie gets Abed to participate in a psychology experiment organized by Professor Duncan.
+The episode shows Jeff bonding with Shirley through mockery of Britta's new romantic interest, Vaughn.
+Annie gets Abed to participate in a psychology experiment organized by Dr Ian Duncan.
 It received 4.87 million viewers in the United States and mixed critical reviews.

 Plot

 Jeff (Joel McHale) has been making excuses to avoid walking with Shirley (Yvette Nicole Brown) to a class they have in the same section of campus.
 As Britta (Gillian Jacobs) begins spending time with a laid-back hippie, Vaughn (Eric Christian Olsen), Jeff becomes jealous.
 He begins to bond with Shirley over mocking Vaughn.
-Britta shows him a poem Vaughn wrote about her, perturbed by it, and Jeff surreptitiously takes a photo of it to share with Shirley.
+Britta shows him a poem Vaughn wrote about her that perturbed her, and Jeff surreptitiously takes a photo of it to share with Shirley.

 Pierce (Chevy Chase) overhears Jeff and Shirley mocking Vaughn's poem with his new "ear-noculars" that improve his hearing.
-He tries to confront them in front of the group and they share Vaughn's poem; as they do so, Vaughn and Britta arrive and Vaughn, seeing the poem, breaks up with Britta.
+He tries to confront them in front of the group, and they share Vaughn's poem; as they do so, Vaughn and Britta arrive and Vaughn, seeing the poem, breaks up with Britta.
 Shirley apologizes to Jeff, saying that she has had issues caused by her frequent gossiping in the past.
-The two agree not to gossip further – with the exception of Shirley telling him that Britta had a sex dream about him.
+The two agree not to gossip further, with the exception of Shirley telling him that Britta had a sex dream about him.
 Jeff attempts to reconcile with Britta, who reluctantly forgives him.

-Meanwhile, Annie (Alison Brie) begs Professor Duncan (John Oliver) to be an observer in his psychology experiment.
-She gets Troy (Donald Glover) and Abed (Danny Pudi) to be participants, Abed cancelling his plans to watch Indiana Jones movies after Annie invokes friendship as a reason for him to help her.
+Meanwhile, Annie (Alison Brie) begs Duncan (John Oliver) to be an observer in his psychology experiment.
+She gets Troy (Donald Glover) and Abed (Danny Pudi) to be participants, Abed cancelling his plans to watch Indiana Jones movies after Annie invokes their friendship as a reason for him to help her.
 The experiment consists of the participants in a waiting room being repeatedly told that the experiment will begin shortly.
-Señor Chang (Ken Jeong) immediately throws a tantrum and leaves upon being first told this, but the other participants last longer.
-Finally, Troy has a breakdown and leaves, so that only Abed remains.
-After 26 hours, Abed is still waiting, the observers now frustrated and one exasperatedly leaves.
+Señor Chang (Ken Jeong) immediately throws a tantrum and leaves, but the other participants last longer.
+Finally, Troy has a breakdown and leaves, so only Abed remains.
+After 26 hours, Abed is still waiting, the observers now extremely frustrated, one of whom exasperatedly leaves.
 Duncan has a tantrum, blaming Annie for inviting Abed, and the experiment ends.

 Annie explains the experiment to Troy and Abed and, frustrated at Abed, asks him why he stayed so long.
-Abed replies that he was furious, but stayed as Annie called him a friend.
-Annie later apologizes, buying him DVDs of the Indiana Jones movies.
+Abed replies that he was furious but stayed because Annie called him a friend.
+Annie later apologizes, buying him DVDs of the Indiana Jones movies as an apology.

+End Tag

-In the end tag, Troy and Abed mock people they can see through the window of their study room.
-Mimicking Jeff as he walks by, Jeff replies that he can hear them through the window.
+In the end tag, Troy and Abed mock people they can see through the window of their study room, thinking the window is sound proof.
+Mimicking Jeff as he walks by, he replies that he can hear them through the window.
 The pair then pretend to be asleep.